Family Law Overview

 Generally, there are two types of Family Law Restraining Order.
 There are temporary restraining orders, which are in effect from the time the Court issues the Family Law Restraining Order until a hearing is held for the Court to determine whether or not they are going to grant a permanent Family Law Restraining Order.
 It is not uncommon for the temporary restraining order to be extended if the court hearing is continued to a later date, often at the request of the person who obtained the order.
 The temporary restraining order prohibits the restrained person from doing certain acts and may preclude them from seeing their child(ren) , spouse, animal(s), and/or other family members.

 The second type of Family Law Restraining Order is a permanent restraining order.
 A permanent Family Law Restraining Order lasts longer.
 Even though it’s called “permanent,” it doesn’t last forever.
 The permanent Family Law Restraining Order is issued for a set period of time, usually one to five years.

 Often called a “kick out order”, a “residence exclusion order” bars the abusive spouse/person access to the home they live in if they live with the person who filed the restraining order.
 The person restrained from the house must not return to the house unless the restraining order is no longer valid.

-Other relief that you can seek with a restraining order may include one or more of the following, or the Court may make other orders that it determines are necessary and proper given the facts of the case.
+Other relief that you can seek with a restraining order, with the help of an Oceanside family lawyer, may include one or more of the following, or the Court may make other orders that it determines are necessary and proper given the facts of the case.